afridirahman97/twitter_clone/README.md

 The Site is Live at :
 https://cptwitterclone.web.app/

-This a Front-End clone of twitter
+This is a Front-End clone of twitter

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).